donomii/portprog/docs/README.md

 	--no-gcc	Don't download or install gcc
 	--no-golang	Don't download or install golang
 	--no-git 	Don't attempt to clone or update any repositories via git

-## Operation

-When started portprog checks the packages (or packages-windows) directory, then attempts to download all the files to the zips directory, then unpack them.
-On future runs, it will check the zips directory and use what it finds there, only downloading if it can't find the file.

-## Adding your own
+## Add your own

+Add your own downloads!

-The whole purpose of this is to manage your own downloads.
-You can easily add any download you want, just go to the packages directory (or packages-windows), copy a file there, and change it to download from the url you want.
+You can easily add any download you want.
+Go to the packages directory (or packages-windows), copy a file there, and change it to download your url.

-Then rerun portprog, and it will download and unpack your file.
+Rerun portprog, and it will download and unpack your file.

 ## Uninstall

 Delete the directory.
 Portprog does not modify any part of your system outside of its own directory.

-## Warning

-When you use a program or library that portprog downloads for you, it might change your system.

-I can't stop that, but I do try to not use any programs that would do that.
+# Download now!

+New releases are available at https://github.com/donomii/portprog/releases